jaanga/jaanga.github.io/documents/readme.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+* Easy ways to view /browse lots of documents
+* You don;t go to the documents, the documents come to you
+	* like radio buttons
+	* like changing channels

 ### Vision
 <!--  a descriptive picture of a desired future state -->